 With your Admissions Application to the College, you are required to submit transcripts from ALL prior institutions.
 Transfer students must make a formal request for an official transcript from the Registrar’s Office at the previous college(s) attended.

-Note: AP credits need to be submitted through College Board, 2-year and 4-year Colleges and Universities need to be sent from the Registrar/Records Office, and you can request your U.S. Armed Forced credits can be sent via DD214 Form, and/or American Council on Education (ACE) Registry Transcript.
+Note: AP and CLEP scores need to be requested through College Board, 2-year and 4-year Colleges and Universities need to be sent from the Registrar/Records Office, and you can request your U.S. Armed Forced credits can be sent via DD214 Form, and/or American Council on Education (ACE) Registry Transcript.

 CAUTION: Students must disclose all prior institutions attended and send official college transcript from each.
 Failure to do so could result in a reversal of admission decision.

 Applicants are encouraged to submit standardized test scores (eg., SAT or ACT) as part of the application process for admission.
 If submitted, these tests will be used only to determine if the student must take the College placement tests.
 It is important to note that you must be accepted into NCCC before scheduling placement tests (except for those programs, including allied health programs, which require testing PRIOR to acceptance).

 NCCC’s Transfer Credit Evaluators follow the College’s Transfer Credit Policy and Procedures.

 How will my credits transfer to NCCC?

 We know you want to plan ahead, so we provide several options for transfer students to determine what credits may transfer to NCCC!
 Your official transfer credit evaluation will be completed once you are accepted to NCCC.